suna66/AudioPlayer/README.md

 This app is music player using Web Audio API.

-You can arrange some audio files on grid lines and play them same time.
+You can arrange some audio files on grid lines, playback them same time, mixing them and download it.

+Drop in your audio files and enjoy!

-## screen shot
+## Screenshot

 ![](./screenshot/screenshot20221223.png)